syncfusion-content/angularjs-docs/angular-1/SunburstChart/DataLabel.md

 ## Label Overflow mode

 When you represent huge data with data labels, they may intersect each other.
-You can avoid this using the `labelOverflowMode` property.
+You can avoid this using the `e-datalabelsettings-labelOverflowMode` property.

 The following properties are used to avoid the overlapping.
 *	Trim – To trim the large data labels.